 - Nevirapine may be marketed under the name Viramune, but generic versions are also available.

-- Rilpivirine is also known as Edurant.
+- Rilpivirine is also known as Edurant when in tablet form.
 Rilpivirine is also available in the combination tablets Odefsey, Eviplera and Juluca.
 Rilpivirine is also available as an injection marketed under the names Rekambys (in Europe) and Cabuneva (elsewhere).

 Integrase inhibitors target a protein in HIV called integrase which is essential for viral replication.

 Integrase is responsible for inserting viral genomic DNA into the host chromosome.
 The integrase enzyme binds to host cell DNA, prepares an area on the viral DNA for integration, and then transfers this processed strand into the host cell’s genome.